Jessica Dubroff: Civil litigation

 Lloyd Dubroff was Lisa Blair Hathaway's common-law husband when Jessica and her brother were born.
-In 1990, Lloyd Dubroff and Hathaway were separated; in 1991, Dubroff, aged 52, married 19-year-old Melinda Anne Hurst, with whom he had a child the following year.
-In December 1992, Hathaway gave birth to Dubroff's full sister, Jasmine, who was conceived while she lived for a time with Lloyd and Hurst in California.
+In 1990, Lloyd Dubroff and Hathaway were separated; in 1991, Lloyd, aged 52, married 19-year-old Melinda Anne Hurst, with whom he had a child the following year.
+In December 1992, Hathaway gave birth to Jessica's full sister, who was conceived while Hathaway lived for a time with Lloyd and Hurst in California.

 Before his death in the crash, Lloyd bought four separate life insurance policies, each for $750,000.
 Two of the policies named Hathaway as beneficiary and two named Hurst, so that each was to receive $1.5 million in the event of his death, ensuring adequate child support for his underage children living with the two women.
 Lloyd's grown son and daughter (both in their 30s) from a previous marriage were not addressed by these policies.

 After the crash, Hurst sued Hathaway for Hathaway's $1.5 million: Hurst's attorney Roy Litherland said in a San Mateo County court that the $1.5 million Hathaway was designated was "in excess of any reasonable level of child support."
 In December 1996, Hathaway filed a counter-suit against Hurst and Lloyd's estate for $1.5 million, the exact amount of money Lloyd intended, saying Lloyd "gave his word he would care for and support [her] for the rest and remainder of her natural life."

 On December 18, 1997, San Mateo County Superior Court Judge Judith Kozloski ruled that the $3 million insurance benefits should be equally split between the two women; all other claims were dismissed.